bartelsk/PowerDesigner/Repository/Samples/DocumentSamples/README.md

 ### CheckInFile

 Adds a file to the repository.
+Also demonstrates the use of the `DocumentCheckedIn` event handler to display check-in progress.

+### CheckInFiles

+Adds multiple files in one go to the repository.
+Also demonstrates the use of the `DocumentCheckedIn` event handler to display check-in progress.

 ### CheckOutDocument